prireds174/Burgerboss/README.md

 # Between the Buns
 ## Project Description
 > A place where new or old, Bob's Burgers fans can come to learn more about the Character's.
 Users will see a list of Character's Image then click on image to see more details.
-Presently app only holds Characters, in the future I would like to implement quotes or notable dialogue on the Character's Page.
+Presently app holds Characters and Exterminators, in the future I would like to implement quotes or notable dialogue on the Character's Page.

 ## Link to the API you plan to use
 > https://bobs-burgers-api-ui.herokuapp.com/documentation#introduction